cornercorner

 NetBeans Code Template Module Tutorial

-The abbreviation will only expand in this way if the user is typing in an HTML file.
-Changes can then be made in the Options window, either to customize the existing code templates or to add new ones:
+This tutorial demonstrates how to create a NetBeans module that provides code templates.
+Changes can be made by the user in the Options window, either to customize the existing code templates or to add new ones:

 To provide this functionality, you will not need to use any Java code at all.
 As shown in this tutorial, you will only need to provide an XML file that defines your code templates, by registering it in your module's layer.xml file.